This Week In Ideas Shared With Panopto — Earth Day 2015

 In this edition of the Week In Ideas, we’re celebrating Earth Day early — because as with so many things in our environment, it’s better to recognize good ideas before it’s too late.
 What can you do to help celebrate Earth Day?
 Volunteer!
 Plant a tree or a garden.
 Make the switch to higher efficiency lighting and electronics.
 And if you can, organize an event in your community, and share with as many people as you can why we all need to do everything we can to protect our environment on Earth Day — and every day.

-This week we’re passing on some of our favorite environmental and ecological presentations, statements, and messages shared with Panopto’s video presentation software.
+This week we’re passing on some of our favorite environmental and ecological presentations, statements, and messages shared with Panopto’s video recording software.
 We hope you enjoy, and more importantly, we hope these inspire us all to do our part to protect our planet.

 The Climate Reality Project